Emission spectrum: Experimental technique in flame emission spectroscopy

 The solution containing the relevant substance to be analysed is drawn into the burner and dispersed into the flame as a fine spray.
 The solvent evaporates first, leaving finely divided solid particles which move to the hottest region of the flame where gaseous atoms and ions are produced through the dissociation of molecules.
 Here electrons are excited as described above, and the spontaneously emit photon to decay to lower energy states.
 It is common for a monochromator to be used to allow for easy detection.

 On a simple level, flame emission spectroscopy can be observed using just a flame and samples of metal salts.
 This method of qualitative analysis is called a flame test.
 For example, sodium salts placed in the flame will glow yellow from sodium ions, while strontium (used in road flares) ions color it red.
-Copper wire will create a blue colored flame, however in the presence of chloride gives green (molecular contribution by CuCl).
+Copper wire will create a green colored flame, however in the presence of chloride gives blue (molecular contribution by CuCl).

 Emission coefficient

 Emission coefficient is a coefficient in the power output per unit time of an electromagnetic source, a calculated value in physics.
 The emission coefficient of a gas varies with the wavelength of the light.
-It has units of ms−3sr−1.
-It is also used as a measure of environmental emissions (by mass) per MWh of electricity generated, see: Emission factor.
+It has unit m⋅s−3⋅sr−1.
+It is also used as a measure of environmental emissions (by mass) per MW⋅h of electricity generated, see: Emission factor.

 Scattering of light

 In Thomson scattering a charged particle emits radiation under incident light.
 The particle may be an ordinary atomic electron, so emission coefficients have practical applications.

-If X dV dΩ dλ is the energy scattered by a volume element dV into solid angle dΩ between wavelengths λ and λ + dλ per unit time then the Emission coefficient is X.
+If X dV dΩ dλ is the energy scattered by a volume element dV into solid angle dΩ between wavelengths λ and λ + dλ per unit time then the emission coefficient is X.

 The values of X in Thomson scattering can be predicted from incident flux, the density of the charged particles and their Thomson differential cross section (area/solid angle).